-The Corporate and Academic Governance (CAGF) will be reviewed periodically by the Academic Committee and Board of Directors.
+The Corporate and Academic Governance Framework (CAGF) will be reviewed periodically in line with the arrangements set out in Section 1.3.

 The Board of Directors is responsible for approving all amendments to the CAGF.

 This is subject to the Academic Committee ratifying any amendments to the academic governance arrangements within Section 3 of the CAGF.